-- Redefine an FQHC/RHC mental health visit to include "encounters furnished through interactive, real-time telecommunications technology, but only when furnishing services for the proposes of diagnosis, evaluation, or treatment of a mental health disorder". - Permit audio-only communications technology in areas with poor broadband infrastructure and among patient populations that are not capable of or do not consent to, the use of devices that permit a two-way, audio/video interaction. - Require use of the 95 modifier (Synchronous Telemedicine Service Rendered via Real-Time Interactive Audio and Video Telecommunications System) in instances where both audio and video were used. - Require use of an additional modifier (TBD) in instances where audio-only was used. - Finalize that if an individual is receiving these services from home "...there must be an inperson mental health service furnished within 6 months prior to the furnishing of the telecommunications service" and that in general, there must be an in-person mental health service (without the use of telecommunications technology) must be provided at least every 12 months while the beneficiary is receiving services furnished via telecommunications technology for diagnosis, evaluation, or treatment of mental health disorders." (p.
-65210)
+- Redefine an FQHC/RHC mental health visit to include "encounters furnished through interactive, real-time telecommunications technology, but only when furnishing services for the purposes of diagnosis, evaluation, or treatment of a mental health disorder". - Permit audio-only communications technology in areas with poor broadband infrastructure and among patient populations that are not capable of or do not consent to the use of devices that permit a two-way, audio/video interaction. - Require use of the 95 modifier (Synchronous Telemedicine Service Rendered via Real-Time Interactive Audio and Video Telecommunications System) in instances where both audio and video were used. - Require use of an additional service modifier FQ or 93 for audio-only communication. - Verify that if an individual is receiving these services from home "...there must be an inperson mental health service furnished within